sakshiwaitage/delta-demo/README.md

 # delta-demo
-This is an demo for git and github class.
+This is an demo for git and github class